 The Company's main activity is to finance companies and other entities by raising funds through, inter alia, borrowing by way of loan agreements, issuance of bonds, promissory notes and other evidences of indebtedness, to invest and lend funds raised by the Company, to borrow and to participate in all types of financial transactions, including financial derivatives such as interest- and/or currency exchange contracts.

-These financial statements were authorized for issue by the directors on March 15, 2013.
+The Company's Financial Statements were authorized for issue by the board of managing directors on March 3, 2014.

 2. ACCOUNTING PRINCIPLES

 New Standards, Amendments to existing Standards and new Interpretations a) New or Amended Standards